talon-one/talon_one.js/docs/ManagementApi.md

 ## getLoyaltyProgramTransactions

-> InlineResponse20013 getLoyaltyProgramTransactions(loyaltyProgramId, opts)
+> InlineResponse20014 getLoyaltyProgramTransactions(loyaltyProgramId, opts)

 List loyalty program transactions

-Retrieve all loyalty program transaction logs in a given loyalty program with filtering options applied.
-Manual and imported transactions are also included.
-If no filters are applied, the last 50 loyalty transactions for the given loyalty program are returned.  **Important:** To get loyalty transaction logs for a given Integration ID in a loyalty program, we recommend using the Integration API&#39;s [Get customer&#39;s loyalty logs](https://docs.talon.one/integration-api#tag/Loyalty/operation/getLoyaltyProgramProfileTransactions).
+Retrieve loyalty program transaction logs in a given loyalty program with filtering options applied.
+Manual and imported transactions are also included. **Note:** If no filters are applied, the last 50 loyalty transactions for the given loyalty program are returned.  **Important:** To get loyalty transaction logs for a given Integration ID in a loyalty program, we recommend using the Integration API&#39;s [Get customer&#39;s loyalty logs](https://docs.talon.one/integration-api#tag/Loyalty/operation/getLoyaltyProgramProfileTransactions).

 ### Example